 Because your body uses DHEA to make estrogen and testosterone, people with hormone-related cancers, such as breast, prostate, ovarian, adrenal, and testicular cancer, or a family history of these cancers, should not take DHEA.

 DHEA may make other hormone-related conditions, such as endometriosis or polycystic ovarian syndrome, worse.

 Some experts think people with a history of depression or bipolar disorder may have side effects from using DHEA including mania and irritability.

 High doses of DHEA may prompt the body to stop making the hormone.
 High doses may also be toxic to liver cells.
 At least one case of hepatitis has been reported.
 People who have liver disease should avoid DHEA.
 Some experts are concerned that DHEA may make liver problems worse.

 People with diabetes should not take DHEA, because it may increase insulin resistance.

 DHEA may increase the production of the male hormone testosterone.
 Women should be aware of the risk of developing signs of masculinization.
 These include loss of hair on the head, deepening of the voice, growth of hair on the face, weight gain around the waist, or acne.
 Men should be aware of the risks of too much testosterone, such as shrinkage of the testicles, aggression, male pattern baldness, high blood pressure, and possible higher risk for testosterone-related cancers.
-Call your health care provider if any of these symptoms occur.
+Call your doctor if any of these symptoms occur.

-Other side effects can include high blood pressure and reduced HDL “good” cholesterol.
+Other side effects can include high blood pressure and reduced HDL ("good") cholesterol.